 The two most important components of your tefillin are the parshiot, parchments, and the batim, housings.
 These determine 90% of the price of your tefillin.

 HaSOFER tefillin parshiot are divided into four price groups.
 Within each of these groups the differences in quality between parshiot is not great, but from group to group the variation is very significant.
 The best tefillin parshiot are found in tefillin that cost from $1,200 to $2,300.
 Below this are the parshiot in $800 to $1,000 tefillin.
 Further down the scale are the parshiot in $600 to $700 tefillin.
-Our lowest price tefillin, costing from $500 to $550, contain parshiot of the lowest quality.
+Our lowest price tefillin, costing $550, contain parshiot of the lowest quality.
 At HaSOFER even tefillin in the lowest price range are all guaranteed to be kosher l'hatchila l'bracha, minimally compliant with all requirements set by halacha, Jewish Law.

 All of the parshiot in HaSOFER tefillin are written exclusively by our own certified sofrim, scribes.
 They are examined twice by our in-house, certified megihim, examiners, and are scanned directly to Mishmeret STa"M who certifies them after checking them on their computer.
 Computer checking of tefillin and mezuzot is highly recommended by all major poskim today.
 The kashrut level and price of each parchment are established by HaSOFER's poskim, rabbinical authorities, according to their adherence to halacha and level of hiddur.
 A photocopy of the actual parshiot present as well as the kashrut report from Mishmeret STa"M accompanies every pair of tefillin sold by HaSOFER.

 HaSOFER tefillin are divided into two types according to the tefillin batim, housings: